semgrep/semgrep-docs/docs/kb/semgrep-ci/github-reusable-workflows-semgrep.md

 ![image info](/img/kb/reusable-workflows-image-1.png)

-2. Add the desired job configuration under `jobs:`.
+2. Add the desired job configuration to the `semgrep.yml` under `jobs:`.
 This can be the [recommended snippet](https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#sample-github-actions-configuration-file) or your current job configuration.

 3. Under the `on:` key, add `workflow_call`.
 This defines the condition to trigger the job described in the re-usable workflow: it's triggered by being called in other repositories.